MLaaS-idfCts/mlaas-trainning-for-rookies/07-gpu/07-gpu.md

 - VGPU

 ### Final Exercise:
-So why do we use GPUs to train Ml models.
+So why do we use GPUs to train Ml models?
 Use the key concepts in your answer.